Yufeng98/GenDP/README.md

 #### Step 5: Run GenDP Simulator

 If there are errors during running, please see scripts in README under `gendp` folder for debugging.
+The simulation results could be different from the reported above (< 5% error) because the script does not run the entire datasets.
+The script could also be configured to run the extire datasets by changing parameters but it may takes ~100 hours for simulation.

 ```bash
 export GenDP_WORK_DIR=`pwd`